saicharanreddygoli/Doctor-Appointment-Booking-System/README.md

     *   View all registered users.
     *   View and manage doctor applications (approve/reject).
     *   View all appointments across the system.
-    *   Create new administrator accounts (restricted function).
+    *   Create new administrator accounts (restricted function, accessible only by logged-in admins).
 *   **Notifications:** Users and Doctors receive notifications for relevant events (e.g., doctor application status, new appointment requests, appointment status updates).
 *   **File Uploads:** Patients can upload documents (like medical history) when booking an appointment.